brainhack-ch/superres-mri/README.md

 **Team:** Seirios, Brenda, Snezana, Niloufar and Sébastien

-## Contribution, bug and support
+## Bug and support

 This project is conducted with transparency in mind.
-It uses GitHub Issues (https://github.com/brainhack-ch/superres-mri/issues) and GitHub pull-request (https://github.com/brainhack-ch/superres-mri/pulls) to manage and discuss bugs and new features.
+Please use GitHub Issues (https://github.com/brainhack-ch/superres-mri/issues) to report and and discuss bugs and new features.

 ## Installation
 * Clone this repository: